eliyahusternberg/weather-app/README.md

                                        'cond,temp,scale,loc')

 def main():
-    code = input('What zipcode do you want weather for? ')

-    html =  get_html_from_web(code)
+    code = input("What zipcode do you want weather for?") html =  get_html_from_web(code)
     report= get_weather_from_html(html)
     print('The temp in {} is {} {} and {}'.format(
         report.loc,